Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Introduction

 \section{Introduction}

-Recent advancements in Large Language Models (LLMs) trained on extensive datasets have showcased their enhanced capabilities in diverse tasks such as code generation, mathematical reasoning, conversational abilities with humans \cite{bubeck2023sparks} and notably in general-purpose Question Answering (QA) \cite{kamalloo2023evaluating} abilities.
+Recent advancements in Large Language Models (LLMs) trained on extensive datasets have showcased their enhanced capabilities in diverse tasks such as question-answering \cite{kamalloo2023evaluating}, conversational abilities with humans \cite{bubeck2023sparks} and notably providing medical knowledge \cite{singhal2022large, lee2023ai}.
+Yet, their usage in healthcare is hindered by their limited proficiency in accessing and accurately handling private data.

-Yet, their proficiency in accessing and accurately handling specific knowledge remains restricted.
-For instance, reasoning and answering questions over private data, which is any sensitive knowledge that is deliberately kept unavailable to LLMs during training due to ethical or business considerations.
-This includes, for example, individual medical records and banking details \cite{jia_few-shot_2020,alsentzer_deep_2022}.
-In scenarios where answering questions necessitates accessing knowledge from a private dataset (also referred to as a collection of documents), general-purpose LLMs are inadequate.
-In such cases, the fusion of LLMs' capabilities with external knowledge sources becomes crucial to address these tasks effectively.
-Retrieval-Augmented Generation (RAG)~\citep{lewis_retrieval-augmented_2021} introduces a retrieval algorithm based on an embedding space cross-product between a query and the documents.
-With this external knowledge, this capability not only broadens the application domains for LLMs but also enhances the level of personalization they can offer.
+\textbf{Private data is any sensitive knowledge deliberately kept unavailable to LLMs during training due to ethical or business considerations}.
+This includes, for example, medical records \cite{pampari2018emrqa, jia_few-shot_2020,alsentzer_deep_2022} or banking details.
+These data must be excluded from large language model training sets because once learned, their privacy cannot be ensured \cite{kim2023propile, zeng2024exploring, carlini2023quantifying}.
+This creates a significant barrier to LLM usage in healthcare as organisations cannot risk potential Personal Identifiable Information (PII) leaks, especially under regulations such as GDPR which protect closely the usage of such data.
+Furthermore, private databases are frequently updated, sometimes daily, making the knowledge embedded within a model's parameters quickly outdated.
+Continuously retraining the model with new data involves significant computational and financial resources \cite{brown2020language} which can be afforded by very few organisations.
+Hence, relying solely on LLMs, regardless of their increasing size, is impractical.

+Thus, in scenarios such as administrative tasks (e.g., letters, discharge summaries) \cite{thirunavukarasu_large_2023} or decision aids (semi-autonomous diagnostic)\cite{drazen_benefits_2023}, where accessing information from a private database is required, the fusion of LLMs' capabilities with external knowledge sources becomes crucial.
+While Retrieval-Augmented Generation (RAG) \cite{lewis_retrieval-augmented_2021} has introduced the LLM and information retrieval pairing with the embedded cross-product between a query and the documents, recent works have shown its lack of robustness to unsuccessful retrieval \cite{yao2023react}, to the extend that it can negatively impact performance \cite{yoran2024making}.